Library Collection Development Policy

 The scope of the collections encompasses the organizational history of the American Craft Council, the American Craft Museum, World Crafts Council and Craft Students League, including internally and externally focused activities.

 The materials housed in the archives were selected under the following criteria: they document the history of the ACC from 1941-present, the Museum of Contemporary Crafts/American Craft Museum (today known as the Museum of Arts and Design) from 1956 until the Museum split from the Council in 1990, or the World Crafts Council from 1964 to present day.
-The Craft Students League archive (1932-2005) was given to the ACC by the Y.W.C.A. of New York City for preservation and posterity.
-Important persons of the organization, such as Aileen Osborn Webb, founder of the ACC, are also collected.
-Various other rare and valuable materials are likewise included in the collection.
+The Craft Students League archive (1932-2005) was given to the ACC by the YWCA of New York City for preservation and posterity.

 Placement of Materials: Archives versus Library

-The American Craft Council Library & Archives' constituency is the Council staff, researchers, scholars, curators, students, artists, Council members and the general public.
+The American Craft Council Library’s constituency is the Council staff, researchers, scholars, curators, students, artists, Council members and the general public.
 The policy of the ACC Library is to make materials available on equal terms, subject to appropriate care and handling by the visitor.

 It is requested that archive visitors, prior to their visit, contact the ACC Library in order that the Librarian can prepare appropriate materials and make most efficient use of their time.
 Staff and visitors are welcome to use the archives with assistance from the Librarian.